desk-framework/desk/docs/content/en/docs/topics/app-architecture/bindings.md

 >
 > It's important to understand that bindings only update data **one-way**.
 After applying a binding, changing the source property immediately updates the target property — however, setting the target property to another value doesn't affect the source property in any way.
 >
 > The Desk framework doesn't include a facility for two-way bindings.
 To communicate data back to the source object (e.g. user input) you can use events.
-For form input (a very specific would-be use case for two-way bindings) Desk provides the {@link UIFormContext} view model.
+For form input (a very specific would-be use case for two-way bindings) Desk provides the {@link form-context form context} view model.

 ## Setting the binding source {#source}